 Connecting Criminal Justice with Health Care

-Participating states and localities, chosen based on competitive bids, will work with Urban and Manatt experts to design, test, refine, and monitor solutions in three key areas:
+Participating states and localities, chosen based on competitive bids, worked with Urban and Manatt experts to design, test, refine, and monitor solutions in three key areas:

 - Enrolling the justice-involved population into Medicaid

 - Establishing health care systems tailored to meet the distinct needs of the justice-involved population

 - Creating sustainable financing mechanisms for health care provided to inmates

 State and local justice agencies, state Medicaid programs, and other stakeholders came together through “learning collaboratives” facilitated by Urban and Manatt over nine months to identify state and local officials’ highest-priority problems, develop solutions by collaborating with national experts and peers in other states, create meaningful and feasible performance measures, and adjust approaches during implementation.
 The insights, policies, and operational strategies that emerged resulted in written resources and webinars for the national justice and health policy communities.